top of page

 “Ayur/Ayus ” means Life/ Lifespan and “Veda” means Knowledge/wisdom/science.

-It integrates all levels of our multi-dimensional existence as well as our relationships with ourselves and the environment we are finding ourselves in.
-The science therefore exhibits the intertwined relations we have to ALL Life or Life-forms.
+Ayurveda is the Science of Life, Balance, Healing and Longevity, encompassing All Life and Life as a Whole, whilst gaining great awareness.
+It integrates all levels of our multi-dimensional existence as well as our relationships with ourselves and the environment we find ourselves in.
+The science therefore, exhibits the intertwined relations we have to ALL Life or Life-forms.

 2. What is Sanskrit?

-An interesting fact about Sanskrit is, that it is a language of vibration and liberation.
-Any Sanskrit word encompasses more than only a Dictionary or word-per-word-meaning like it is often found in other languages.
+Together with Sumerian, Akkadian, and Tamil Language, Sanskrit is one of the most ancient, documented languages and originates from the Indo-European and Indo- Aryan complex.
+Today in modern times, Sanskrit is used for ceremonial, spiritual ritual and healing purposes in the form of Chants and Hymns, especially by Buddhists and Hindus.
+An interesting fact about Sanskrit is that it is a language of vibration and liberation.
+Any Sanskrit word encompasses more than only a dictionary or word-per-word-meaning like it is often found in other languages.

 You will find it is only A-U-M sounds (like in the OM-Mantra).